 Computers for hands-on exercises will be provided along with demo data sets.

-This course was developed for biologists as the intended audience, particularly for those already with basic knowledge of massively parallel sequencing (MPS).
-However, R-coding skills and deep knowledge of statistics are not necessary for attendance.
+This course was developed for biologists as the intended audience.
+Basic knowledge of massively parallel sequencing (MPS) is desirable.

 - Experimental design

 - Quality control

 - Selecting differentially regulated genes/microRNAs